UmmayMaimonaChaman/RxCare/README.md

 ***EMPLOGIN***:
 	Stores the employee ID, username, and password for all managers and pharmacists, excluding the administrator.
 These credentials allow pharmacists to access their specific functionalities.

+Here,
+- If a new employee has been added, login details for a new employee can only be added using the database server.
+- Admin login details can only be changed using the database server.

+## Users or Controller of the System

+The system is developed for use by either the **Admin** or **Pharmacists**.